 Though in the past there have been concerns that older drivers are unsafe, however recent statistics prove otherwise.
-Though there is an increase in older adults holding driving licenses, the number of trips they take is far less than other age groups driving.
+Though there is an increase in older adults holding driving licences, the number of trips they take is far less than other age groups driving.
 They are also more cautious.
 Road Safety GB summarises:

 "Older drivers are not unsafe; they are safer than most other age groups.
 This report shows that older drivers are safer than young drivers.
 Eight per cent of drivers are over 70, yet they are involved in around four per cent of injury crashes.
 In contrast, the 15 per cent of drivers who are in their teens and twenties are involved in 34 per cent of injury crashes."

 One of the key reasons that older adults are less involved in accidents is due to their ability to adapt and avoid situations where they may feel less than comfortable.
 Situations such as wet roads or night driving are often avoided.
 Road Safety GB states:

 "Older drivers tend to adapt their driving patterns, either through lifestyle changes, or by avoiding driving in situations in which they are uncomfortable, eg not driving at night or at busy times of the day, in heavy traffic or in poor weather conditions.
 This analysis points to where and when this is evident by comparing drivers aged 60 and over with those in their 50s"